cristibaluta/invoice-cmd/README.md

 ![Screenshot](https://s12.postimg.org/3p9489pb1/Screen_Shot_2016_10_29_at_21_15_40.png)

 ### Motivation
 If you're like me, you probably organised your life away from monstruous and useless softwares like Microsoft Word suite.
 Invoicing websites are a good alternative, but is not probable to pay them to generate one invoice a month.
-So what i used so far, and i'm not alone, was a word doc that each month needed to be duplicated and updated with the new values.
-This takes time and space.
+So what i used so far, and i'm not alone, was a word/excel doc that each month needed to be duplicated and updated with the new values.
+This takes useless time and space.
 Why not generate the invoices from the command line?
 We are programmers after all.

 ### Commands